TERRYFLAXTON.COM

 • PHD HOME examines my PhD Process in High Resolution Imaging with examples of research

-• There's a free work called In Entering Paradise: For Frances which can be obtained here -
+• With now over 1200 collectors, I'm now the 7th most collected artist on Sedition (out of 2000 artists) - There's a free work called Entering Paradise: For Frances which can be obtained here - use code: DF12AC94.

-I've been exhibiting internationally since the mid-seventies.
+I've been exhibiting internationally since my first inclusion of my work in an exhibition in 1978 at Long Beach Museum, then I won a prize at the 4th Tokyo Video Festival in 1979.
 I'm a lifetime Academician at the Royal West of England Academy and a lifetime Fellow of the Royal Photographic Society.
-My artworks have been exhibited at many festivals worldwide winning prizes in Tokyo, Locarno & Montbeliard, Algiers & Amsterdam festivals, at galleries: Tate Britain, the National Film Theatre, the Institute of Contemporary Art, London as well as galleries around the world.
-The Harris Museum holds a permanent copy of my homage to the famous photographer titled: "In Re Ansel Adams" - BELOW 90 seconds, 2008
+My work has been exhibited at many festivals worldwide winning prizes in Tokyo, Locarno & Montbeliard, Algiers & Amsterdam festivals, at galleries: Tate Britain, National Film Theatre, Institute of Contemporary Art, London, Xi'an academy of Fine Art.
+The Harris Museum holds a permanent copy of my homage to the famous photographer below, titled: "In Re Ansel Adams"

 - Spain, Barcelona Contemporary Exhibition – 4TH EDITION 2025 Barcelona | May 10 – 19, 2025